v2jarvis/AI_ML_Projects/README.md

 # AI_ML_Projects
 A curated collection of hands-on Machine Learning and Advanced AI projects, covering classical ML, deep learning, NLP, and generative AI.
 Built to strengthen core concepts and showcase real-world applications.
+This repository contains a series of end-to-end projects designed to build and demonstrate expertise in Machine Learning and Artificial Intelligence.
+From predictive analytics and recommendation systems to advanced NLP and generative models, each project is structured to cover data handling, model building, evaluation, and deployment.
+Ideal for portfolio building and job readiness in ML/AI roles.